Tzyy0528/AL-Sampling/README.md

 </p>
 This repository provides the active-learning sampling strategies, representative datasets, example simulation workflows, and structural data associated with the global structure search of neutral Au clusters reported in this work.

-The implemented workflow combines diversity-based sampling and uncertainty-based sampling to efficiently explore complex low-energy potential-energy surfaces using neural-network atomic potentials (NNAPs) coupled with first-principles calculations.
+The implemented workflow combines diversity-based sampling and uncertainty-based sampling to efficiently explore complex low-energy potential-energy surfaces using neural-network atomic potentials (NNAP) coupled with first-principles calculations.

 ---